OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ![Output of the 'conda list' command for a package that is installed in the environment.](conda-list-mamba-present.png)

-The Bash command `which` can be used to display the location of an executable that is detected on the `PATH`.
+In the example below, the Bash command `which` is used to display the location of the executable `mamba` that is now detected on the `PATH`.

 ```bash
 which mamba